Open-Source-Studio-at-ITP/Final-Projects/final-presentation.md

-# Final Project Proposal Presentation
+# Final Project Presentation

 ## Presentation

-Here are some guidelines for your final project proposal presentation.
+Here are some guidelines for your final project presentation.
 While your presentation is limited to 10 minutes and will inevitably be less detailed, please use the [final documentation template](final-template.md) to organize your presentation.
 Practice what you want to say and show, highlighting key elements.

 ## Feedback